PET PLANNING

 Now that you know how often you may need to take your dog to the vet, let’s go over what could happen during a vet visit.

-Routine vet visit
+Routine vet visits:

-During a routine checkup, your vet may ask general health questions — about diet, thirst, exercise, elimination patterns, and more — to see how your dog is behaving and getting around.1 This is an opportunity to bring up any concerns you may have.
-The vet may ask you to bring in a fecal sample to test for intestinal parasites.
+• Your vet may ask general health questions — about diet, thirst, exercise, elimination patterns, and more — to see how your dog is behaving and getting around.1

-Your vet may also perform a physical exam from snout to tail during a routine visit, where they’ll check your dog’s vitals, heart and lungs, weight, bone and joint health, dental health, and general physique.1 As dogs get older, the vet may also check for lumps and growths.
+• Your vet may perform a physical exam from snout to tail, where they’ll check your dog’s vitals, heart and lungs, weight, bone and joint health, dental health, and general physique.1

-Additional testing and visits
+Additional testing and visits:

-Depending on what the vet discovers after a full wellness exam — or if you brought your pet in when they aren’t feeling well — your vet may recommend specific diagnostic or screening tests.
-These typically fall under the categories of urinalysis, complete blood count (CBC), thyroid hormone testing, and biochemistry profile.1 Vets may advise more comprehensive blood testing for older adult dogs and senior dogs or additional tests like ultrasounds and X-rays.
-Depending on the situation, these tests may be done during the same vet visit or scheduled for separate times.
+• Your vet may advise more comprehensive blood testing for older adult dogs and senior dogs or additional tests like ultrasounds and X-rays.1 Depending on the situation, these tests may be done during the same vet visit or scheduled for separate times.

 How To Prepare for a Vet Visit